rsvilenov/MaintenanceModeMiddleware/Configuration.md

 ### UseNoStateStore

-To disable the storing of the maintenance state, thus preventing the applicatin to being able to restore it upon restart, use this option.
+To disable the storing of the maintenance state, thus preventing the application to being able to restore it upon restart, use this option.

 ```csharp
     options.UseNoStateStore();
 ```
 ### UseStateStore

-To pass a custom implementation of [IStateStore](src/MaintenanceModeMiddleware/StateStore/IStateStore.cs), call this methid.
+To pass a custom implementation of [IStateStore](src/MaintenanceModeMiddleware/StateStore/IStateStore.cs), call this method.

 ```csharp
     options.UseStateStore<MyCustomStateStore>();